-For tax year 2012, the Federal Reserve’s official EUR to USD average exchange rate is 1.2859, and this is the exchange rate that we will use in preparing U.S. and French tax returns.
-The 2012 year-end EUR to USD exchange rate used for the FBAR and Form 8938 is 1.3175.
+For tax year 2015, the IRS’ official EUR to USD average exchange rate of 1.0672, and this is the exchange rate that we will use in preparing 2015 U.S Income Tax Returns.
+The 2015 year-end EUR to USD exchange rate used for the FBAR (US Treasury Form 114) and Form 8938 is 1.0881.
+The Federal Reserve’s official exchange rates for prior years 2014-2008 and the current 2015 IRS official exchange rate are listed below.

 Historical Summary of Exchange Rates Historical Summary of Exchange Rates